gt4cap/extraction/howtodias.md

 INSERT into aois values ('parcels_2021', (SELECT st_transform(st_setsrid(st_extent(wkb_geometry), (SELECT Find_SRID('public', 'parcels_2021', 'wkb_geometry')), 4326) FROM parcels_2021));
 ```

-Metadata for CARD data needs to be transferred from the DIAS catalog to the database.
+Metadata for CARD data needs to be transferred from the CDSE catalog to the database.
 The cross-section of parcels and CARD data sets is stored in the hists table (cloud-occurence statistics for Sentinel-2 L2A) and sigs table (all bands extracts for Sentinel-2 L2A, Sentinel-1 CARD-BS and Sentinel-1 CARD-COH6).

 Create the tables: